sudosoph/docs/content/getting-started/tutorials/going-live/go-live-checklist.md

  14    | Project complete | Open | Customer | **PRODUCTION** -- **Milestone** |

-## Working Session
+## Working Session Checklist

 {{% notice info %}}
-The Working Session checklist is an expansion of Step 1 of the Go-Live Checklist.
+The Working Session Checklist is an expansion of Step 1 of the Go-Live Checklist.
 {{% /notice %}}